konflux-ci/e2e-tests/docs/Guidelines.md

 When waiting for something to happen, use a reasonable timeout.
 Without it, a test might keep running until the entire test suite gets killed by the CI. **Beware that the CI under load may take a lot longer to complete some operation compared to running the same test locally**.
 On the other hand, a too long timeout also has drawbacks:

 * When a feature is broken so that the expected state doesn’t get reached, a test waiting for that state first needs to time out before the test fails.
 * If a state is expected to be reached within a certain time frame, then a timeout that is much higher will cause test runs to be considered successful although the feature was too slow.
-A dedicated performance test in a well-know environment may be a better solution for testing such performance expectations.
+A dedicated performance test in a well-known environment may be a better solution for testing such performance expectations.

 Good code that waits for something to happen meets the following criteria:
 * accepts a context for test timeouts